 At 93,000 words, The Daytonians is upmarket fiction, in the vein of Emile Zola’s The Ladies’ Paradise, ITV/PBS’s Mr. Selfridge’s, or Steve Martin’s Shopgirl, but at the turn of the millennium as the corporatized department store industry consolidates.
 The staff’s droll humor survives even if their jobs and expectations about life won’t.

-My career includes 20 years as a writer-producer for the University of Minnesota, as well as freelance food and essay writing.
-My most recent piece in the Minneapolis Star Tribune was an essay about what Dayton’s meant to those who worked there, including myself (http://strib.mn/2lFTvVx).
-I was first compelled to write this novel the day I found myself on the abandoned tenth floor and imagined the stories those walls could tell.
+Catherine Dehdashti’s career includes 20 years as a PR writer at the University of Minnesota, as well as freelance food writing and retail work.
+Her recent essay in the Minneapolis Star Tribune showed what Dayton’s meant to those who worked in the now-shuttered store, including herself.

 Dehdashti wrote The Daytonians with guidance from The Loft Literary Center in Minneapolis, where she is a member.
 She holds a master of liberal studies degree from the University of Minnesota.
 Please email Catherine Dehdashti if you are a publisher or agent interested in The Daytonians.